 After going over all of my recommendations and options, they fell in love with this (faux) treehouse rental on the Russian River (shown) and couldn’t imagine getting married anywhere else.
 I mean — it’s easy to see why!
 This home is so charming, eclectic, and cozy.

 These two booked 10 hours of coverage which allowed for plenty of time to relax, soak up their wedding day, and include all of the activities their hearts desired.
 We started the day off with a super slow morning cooking their lunch for later, enjoying coffee on the deck, and — did you think I’d forget? — that envious bubble bath I mentioned at the top.

 If you’re wondering, “Sheesh, how the hell do you fill ten hours without any guests?
 Isn’t that basically an all-day photoshoot?”
-The answer is: easily, and no. This is an extremely common objection to elopements, and Khali and Andrew’s Russian River elopement is a perfect example of the best way to do it.
+The answer is: easily, and no. This is a very common concern about elopements, and Khali and Andrew’s Russian River elopement is a perfect example of the best way to do it.
 During their around-the-house photos, they commented something like, “This feels so much easier than we expected.
 We’re doing all these small things and you’re just there documenting us living our life,” which is 100% spot on!
 That is precisely the way it should feel.

 A couple weeks later looking back, Andrew said this about the experience: “The actual day was more informal than I thought it would be.
 I thought we would have to do a lot more formal poses, kind of like Christmas photos (‘go here, do this, pose’).
 But it was more of a natural flow and that was what we wanted so it was great.”

 Interested in learning more about Sonoma County elopements?
 Check out sample timelines, activities, galleries, pricing, and more all in one place.